Linwei-Chen/linwei-chen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received my Ph.D. degree at the School of Information and Electronics & School of Computer Science and Technology, Beijing Institute of Technology (BIT), supervised by Prof. <a href="https://ying-fu.github.io/">Ying Fu</a>.
 I received my M.S. degree from BIT in 2021 and my B.S. degree from China University of Geosciences (Beijing) in 2019.
-I am actively seeking positions in both academia and industry, starting in the Fall of 2025.

 My research interests primarily lie in computer vision and deep learning, including:
 - Image Segmentation